-This medication is used to treat men with prostate cancer, and is used after surgery (removal of the testicles) or with other medications.
+This medication is used to treat prostate cancer.
 Nilutamide belongs to a class of drugs known as anti-androgens (anti-testosterone).
 Testosterone, a natural hormone, helps prostate cancer to grow and spread.
 Nilutamide works by blocking the effects of testosterone, thereby slowing the growth and spread of prostate cancer.

 Take this medication by mouth with or without food, usually once daily or as directed by your doctor.
 If you are taking nilutamide after surgery, it is usually started on the day of surgery or the day after.
 After 30 days of treatment, your doctor will usually decrease your dose.